GraemeMalcolm/xyz/Instructions/Labs/LAB_04_data_warehouse_using_apache_spark.md

 5. Execute `Connect-AzAccount` and sign in to your Microsoft user account when prompted.

     > [!WARNING]: You may receive the message "TenantId 'xxxxxx-xxxx-xxxx-xxxx' contains more than one active subscription.
-The first one will be selected for further use.
-You can ignore this at this point.
-When you execute the environment setup, you will choose the subscription in which you deployed the environment resources.
+Copy the tenant id that is shown in the table so that you can paste it into the next command.

+6. Execute `az login --tenant <<tenant id>>` and paste the tenant id from the previous step.
+You will be directed to the browser to sign into your Azure account.
+Once you have signd in, move to the next step.

-6. **Wait until the dedicated SQL pool is created**, then execute `.\02-environment-setup-sql.ps1`
+7. **Wait until the dedicated SQL pool is created**, then execute `.\02-environment-setup-sql.ps1`

    1. You will be prompted to setup your Azure PowerShell and Azure CLI context.